 I admit that I was also particularly intrigued by the name of the site.
 As a native French speaker, I always find it interesting to find traces of French presence in the United States.

 Abbé François Picquet (who gives his name to the trail) was the one who founded Fort de la Présentation in 1749, after spending a few years as a missionary in Oka, near Montreal.
-His mission was to convert the Oswegatchie and convince them to ally with France against England.
+His mission was to convert the Oswegatchies and convince them to ally themselves with France, against England.

 With his Indigenous allies, Abbé Picquet led a few attacks against British troops during the French and Indian War.
 Unfortunately for him, France was eventually defeated, signaling the end of Nouvelle-France.
 Fort de la Presentation passed into British hands in 1760, and was renamed Fort Oswegatchie.